hakank/picat_regex/README.md

   $ sudo apt install pcre2-8
   ```

-  (The `-8` part is for the size of the characters used in the regexps
+  (The `-8` part is for the size of the characters used in the regexps.)

 * cd to the directory emu and run the make